 There are numerous forms of arthritis, with over 100 types of arthritis and similar conditions.
 (5) With all of these conditions, joints and connective tissues are damaged, leading to chronic pain.

-The two most common forms of arthritis are rheumatoid arthritis (RA) and osteoarthritis (OA), hence most of the studies on how CBD and other cannabinoids impacts arthritis symptoms has been focused on those suffering from these conditions.
+The two most common forms of arthritis are rheumatoid arthritis (RA) and osteoarthritis (OA), hence most of the studies on how CBD and other cannabinoids impact arthritis symptoms has been focused on those suffering from these conditions.

 In RA, a person’s body attacks their joints, which leads to inflammation and damage.
 Most commonly, RA leads to painful, stiff, and swollen joints in the hands and feet.